Nuremberg trials: Nuremberg charter

 At the London Conference, held from 26 June to 2 August 1945, representatives of France, the Soviet Union, the United Kingdom, and the United States negotiated the form that the trial would take.
 Until the end of the negotiations, it was not clear that any trial would be held at all.

 The offences that would be prosecuted were crimes against peace, crimes against humanity, and war crimes.
 At the conference, it was debated whether wars of aggression were prohibited in existing customary international law; regardless, before the charter was adopted there was no law providing for criminal responsibility for aggression.
 Despite misgivings from other Allies, American negotiator and Supreme Court justice Robert H. Jackson threatened the United States' withdrawal if aggression was not prosecuted because it had been the rationale for American entry into World War II.
 However, Jackson conceded on defining crimes against peace; the other three Allies were opposed because it would undermine the freedom of action of the United Nations Security Council.

 War crimes already existed in international law as criminal violations of the laws and customs of war, but these did not apply to a government's treatment of its own citizens.
 Legal experts sought a way to try crimes against German citizens, such as the German Jews.
 A Soviet proposal for a charge of "crimes against civilians" was renamed "crimes against humanity" at Jackson's suggestion after previous uses of the term in the post-World War I Commission of Responsibilities and in failed efforts to prosecute the perpetrators of the Armenian genocide.
 The British proposal to define crimes against humanity was largely accepted, with the final wording being "murder, extermination, enslavement, deportation, and other inhumane acts committed against any civilian population".
 The final version of the charter limited the tribunal's jurisdiction over crimes against humanity to those committed as part of a war of aggression.
-Both the United States (concerned that its Jim Crow system of racial segregation not be labeled a crime against humanity) and the Soviet Union wanted to avoid giving an international court jurisdiction over a government's treatment of its own citizens.
+During the 1945 London Conference, both the United States and the Soviet Union explicitly resisted giving the International Military Tribunal broad jurisdiction over a state's peacetime treatment of its own citizens to protect their own domestic affairs from international scrutiny.
+American prosecutors sought to insulate domestic racial inequality—specifically the institutionalized system of Jim Crow segregation in the South—from forming a precedent for international intervention.
+The Soviet delegation, operating under Stalin's oversight, sought to prevent any universal human rights standards from exposing or criminalizing internal Soviet atrocities, including the mass political purges of the Great Terror and the forced ethnic deportations of minority populations.
+To avoid these vulnerabilities, the Allies agreed on a compromise in Article 6(c) of the Nuremberg Charter.
+They limited the scope of "crimes against humanity" by requiring that the offenses be connected to an international war of aggression.